- CALL NOW

 Dubai Travel Guide

-Today Dubai ranks as the country's foremost commercial centre, a city whose skyline is constantly being upgraded with new developments providing the infrastructure and facilities needed for a progressive society, including world-class hotels, shopping plazas and outstanding sports facilities.
+Holidays to Dubai are increasingly popular, thanks to the hot climate and state of the art visitor attractions.
+Dubai is a city featuring world-class hotels, shopping plazas and outstanding sports facilities.
 Dubai Creek divides the city centre into two parts: Deira on the northern side and Bur Dubai to the south and each has its fair share of souks, restaurants, hotels, shopping malls and fine mosques.

-From within these high standards of luxury and convenience, visitors can experience exotic Arabia in the bustling souks or a night in a Bedouin tent with belly-dancing under the starlit desert skies, as well as a way of life that is still embedded in the Islamic traditions of an ancient land.
-Dubai's attraction lies in the contrast between the ultra modern and the enchantingly traditional, which gives the city a personality like no other and visitors a variety of experiences to choose from.
-From desert oases and unspoiled beaches, camel races and old wind towers, to top-class shopping opportunities, avant-garde architecture and the finest international cuisine, Dubai has more than enough depth to satisfy even the most seasoned of travellers.
+Dubai's attraction as a holiday destination lies in the contrast between the ultra-modern and the enchantingly traditional, which gives the city a personality like no other.
+From desert sands and unspoilt beaches, camel races and Bedouin tents, to top-class shopping opportunities and the finest international cuisine, Dubai has more than enough depth to satisfy even the most seasoned of travellers.

 One of the city's top attractions is its excellent shopping.
-As an open port with low import duties, Dubai can offer an incredible range of top brand names at cheaper prices due to the tax-free environment, and 'shopping tourists' are drawn from around the world to this paradise of malls, souks, boutiques and modern department stores selling everything from Paris fashions to Japanese electronics.
-The annual Shopping Festival attracts millions of tourists to the city for a shop-till-you-drop holiday.
+As an open port with low import duties, Dubai can offer an incredible range of top brand names at cheaper prices due to the tax-free environment, and 'shopping tourists' are drawn from around the world to this paradise of malls, souks, boutiques and modern department stores.
+The Dubai Mall is the world's largest shopping centre and is home to around twelve hundred retailers.
+No trip to Dubai is complete without a visit to the Dubai Mall.

 United Arab Emirates Contacts